 But the problem with memory is that for it to be useful, you should be able to recall easily.
-So beyond teaching memorization tips and strategies for the multiplication tables, what else can we do?
-How can we ensure students learn those facts if they can NOT recall from memory?
+So beyond teaching memorization tips for the multiplication tables, what else can we do?
+How can we ensure students learn those facts when they can NOT recall from memory?

-Teach them strategies for fluency!
-Let me show you some mental math strategies that you can teach your students to use with memory is not enough!
+The answer is to teach them fluency strategies!
+Let me show you some mental math strategies that you can teach your students to use when memory is not enough!
 But first, what exactly is “fluency?”

 What is Fluency with the Multiplication Facts?

 The Common Core DOES specify that memorization of the multiplication tables is an expectation.
-But that does not mean that meaningless memorization is the route to go.
-We want students to understand multiplication conceptually as well as recalling facts.
+However, that does not mean meaningless memorization is the route to go.
 In the Common Core, there are various terms used: know from memory, be fluent in, demonstrate fluency, etc. It even states that “by the end of Grade 3, know from memory all the products of two one-digit numbers.”

 Now, let us clear up some terms.
 To know from the memory means to recall from memory a fact.
 It is remembering.

-Fluency is more complicated.
-It is about accuracy.
-It is about speed.
-It is about recall.
-BUT it’s also more than that.
-Why, because memory can fail, while the stress of producing or performing can lead to a mental block or shutdown.
-Fluency is also about using strategies.
-Strategies that plug the gap when recalling or “knowing from memory” fails.
+But memory can fail because the stress of producing or performing can lead to a mental block or shutdown.
+As you will see, fluency is also about using strategies.
+Why?
+Because strategies plug the gap when recalling or “knowing from memory” fails.

 What Are the Strategies to Teach for Multiplication Fluency?

 These mental math strategies used to teach multiplication fluency are grouped into two categories: Foundational Strategies and Derivative Strategies.